Sora8d/Job-Scrapper/README.md

 Things to take care:
 -Fix Sidebar Scroll of items adding max-height, add style and design.
 -Add a link as an alternative to the i frame.

+Changes: 27/02/21 20:55hs

+///modified PageF/static/style.css
+Finished adding all the option so page doesnt look horrendous.

+///modified PageF/templates/Job-Viewer.html
+-Made lists functional.
+-Added alternative so links can be opened on browser -Changed functionality of opening and closing tabs.
+Now opening a tab closes all the others.